Weiming-Hu/RenewableSimulator/README.md

 # The Pennsylvania State University
 ```

 This project is designed for assessing prediction uncertainty for renewable energy production.
 It builds on top of [Analog Ensemble](https://weiming-hu.github.io/AnalogsEnsemble/) and [pvlib](https://pvlib-python.readthedocs.io/en/stable/).
+It currently supports running with data from Analog Ensemble and from SURFRAD.

-It is written in Python 3.
+It is implemented in Python 3.

 ## Usage